© 2026 Buckland Newton Community Website Committee Last updated 26th June 2026 08:10 Website design and update by Jeremy Collins

 Need support with your healthcare app?
 Our Mid Dorset Primary Care

-started or navigating apps you already have, they've got you covered.
-Plus,
+getting started or navigating apps you already have, they've got you

-they can suggest approved apps for various conditions.
-Connect with them
+covered.
+Plus, they can suggest approved apps for various conditions.

-through this quick online form, and they'll reach out for a personalized
+Connect with them through this quick online form, and they'll reach out for

 Social Prescribing